Skip to main content

 Um-Cooked Fish

-Traditional underground oven cooking - daily catches (parrotfish, surgeonfish, grouper, trevally) scaled, cleaned, rubbed with sea salt and lime, stuffed with grated coconut or brushed with coconut cream.
-Wrapped in banana or breadfruit leaves and cooked over wood coals or in um.
-Unique smoky flavor infused slowly.
+Cooking done the old way in the underground oven.
+The day's catch (parrotfish, surgeonfish, grouper, trevally) is scaled, cleaned, rubbed with sea salt and lime, then stuffed with grated coconut or brushed with coconut cream.
+Wrapped in banana or breadfruit leaves, it cooks over wood coals or in the um, picking up a slow smoky flavor.

 Mã (Breadfruit)